goloop/log/README.md

     	// ShowFileLine if true appends the line number in the go-file
     	// where the logging method was called.
     	ShowFileLine bool

+    	// FatalStatusCode the exit code when calling the Fatal method.
+    	// Default - 1.
+If the code is <= 0, the forced exit will not occur.
+    	FatalStatusCode int
     }